ohcrider/ohcrider.github.io/resume-en.md

 Project Name | WeChat Microsite Tourism Project Framework | struts+spring+hibernate, bootstrap (system windows, development tool eclipse) Project description | Commissioned by a company planning to engage in tourism projects, the promotion is on WeChat, which is similar to a company’s mobile website
-Responsibility description | I write a lot of native js, mainly responsible for front-end and back-end development
+Responsibility Description | I write a lot of native js, mainly responsible for front-end and back-end development

 Time | 2014.7-2014.9
 Project name | 114 Business district information synchronization